 According to a recent study, a cat's taste buds are very different compared to other animals.
 They possess more receptors for bitterness than sweetness, this makes most cats very finicky and picky about what they eat.
 Lack of poor eating habits can thus lead to poor nourishment and unhealthy development.
 Hence, cat parents are required to pay special attention to what their kitties eat, how much they eat, and how often.
 Feeding them a bowl full of treats and meals is not enough, caregivers also need to consider the nutritional value of their feline friend’s meal.

 Choosing the right cat food to provide an adequate amount of vitamins for cats is important.
 Besides, being carnivorous animals, cats prefer animal-based products over the plant-based ones.
-IAMS develops cat food using high-quality animal-based protein that includes essential amino acids required for your kitty’s nourishment.
+IAMS cat food is high-quality animal-based protein that includes essential amino acids required for your kitty’s nourishment.

 Essential nutrients for cats